-Dr. Gregg and I have always followed what is called “universal precautions”.
+I have always followed what is called “universal precautions”.
 These are infection control practices that apply to all patient care, whether there is suspected or confirmed infection status or not.

 In our office these practices extend from the masks and gloves that we wear all the way to our water lines – and everything in between.

 As the coronavirus (COVID-19) situation continues to evolve, we remain committed to this goal.
 We continually check for updates from the most credible sources such as the Johns Hopkins Coronavirus Resource Center.

 If you feel sick, have a fever, or think you may have been exposed please contact us to reschedule your appointment.

 It is our goal to keep our patients as healthy as possible.